irfan116/twigrcrow/README.md

 # Requirements

-TwigBridge >=0.7 requires Laravel 5.
+Twigrcrow >=0.7 requires Laravel 5.

 If you need to support for Laravel 4.1/4.2 checkout out TwigBridge 0.6.x, or 0.5.x for Laravel 4.0.